brainuser5705/brainuser5705.github.io/_others/korean.md

 There are many philosophies out there about language learning.
 Because I have pretty high social anxiety (getting better though!), I prefer not to talk so much especially if I know like 1% of the language right now.
 So the camp of only input, no output fits me well.
 It's definitely a bit hard to find **enjoyable** comprehensbile input.
 I also find that my attention span is zero so I can't even watch a video longer than a TikTok.
 I'm going on a ~20 day "detox" from social media (YouTube included) to fix my bad habits, so I will use this time to focus mainly on grammar.
 There's the Korean Grammar for Beginners book that is really good; I'll read through some chapters and make cards for them.
 That way when I start doing the input, I will have some foundations to build upon.

-I'm pretty excited to get the momentum going, 화이팅! 난 할 수 있어!
+I'm pretty excited to get the momentum going.

 ## 25 - Some more deep diving in to IPA